Jacksonville metropolitan area: Higher education

 Higher education in the Jacksonville area is offered at many institutions.
 There are three public institutions in the area.
 University of North Florida (UNF), founded in 1969, is a public university in southeastern Jacksonville.
 It has over 17,000 students and offers a variety of bachelor's, master's, and doctoral programs.
 Florida State College at Jacksonville (FSCJ), is a public state college located in downtown Jacksonville with satellite campuses around the city.
 St. Johns River State College is a state college with campuses in St. Augustine, Orange Park, and Palatka.
 Many private schools are also located in the area.
 Edward Waters College, founded in 1866, is Jacksonville's oldest institution of higher education, as well as Florida's oldest historically black college.
 Jacksonville University (JU), established in 1934, is a private, four-year institution located along the St. Johns River with over 3,500 students.
 Flagler College is a liberal arts college located in St. Augustine.
-Noted for its campus, which includes Henry Flagler's former Ponce de León Hotel, it is currently included in The Princeton Review's Best 366 Colleges Rankings.
+Noted for its campus, which includes Henry Flagler's former Ponce de León Hotel, it is currently included in The Princeton Review's Best 366 Colleges Rankings."The New 2008 Best 366 Colleges" Rankings The Princeton Review.